thatshycoder/Buildspace-Nights-and-Weekends/readme.md

 ## Day 17

 More tests and code optimization.
+Improved UI.

+## Day 18

+I'll start working on the tracking system today.

+## Day 19

+Still working on the tracking system.